jindrichmynarz/dissertation/parts/results_rescal.md

 We set both *lambda A* and *lambda R* to be 10.

 <!--
-- Add discussion of sensitivity to hyperparameters?
+- Add discussion of sensitivity to hyper-parameters?
 -->

 ### Feature selection